Lake Meredith National Recreation Area, Texas

 The Canadian River has cut dramatic 200-foot canyons through this plain where people have eked out a living for over 13,000 years.
 The earliest people were nomadic hunter-gatherers who followed the available game and ripening plants.
 Evidence of their existence has been found throughout the area.

-Around 1150 A.D., the Antelope Creek people built homes and quarried Alibates Flint along this section of the Canadian River for 300 years.
+Around 1150 A.D., the Antelope Creek people built homes and quarried Alibates Flint along the Canadian River for 300 years.
 For thousands of years, people came to the red bluffs above the Canadian River for flint, vital to their existence.
-Demand for the high quality, rainbow-hued flint is reflected in the distribution of Alibates Flint through the Great Plains and beyond.
+Demand for the high-quality, rainbow-hued flint is reflected in the distribution of Alibates Flint through the Great Plains and beyond.
 The stone-slabbed, multi-room houses built by the Antelope Creek people have long been of interest to the public and studied by archaeologists.
 The Alibates Flint Quarries National Monument, located within the Lake Meredith National Recreation Area, protects the remains of these ancient people and can only be viewed by ranger-led guided tours, which must be made in advance.
 It is the only National Monument in the state of Texas.

 Alibates Flint Quarries, courtesy National Park Service

-Alibates Flint Quarries, courtesy National Park Service.
+Alibates Flint Quarries, courtesy of National Park Service.

 The Antelope Creek people left the Texas Panhandle around 1450 A.D. as the Spanish, who arrived by the mid-1500s, recorded no evidence.
 Instead, the Spanish, led by Francisco Vazquez de Coronado, encountered bison-hunting nomads whom they called “Querechos.”
 Modern scholars have identified these people as ancestors of the Apache.
-Although the Spanish only passed through the area in their futile quest for wealth, their influence was significant because they introduced horses into the area and Native Americans no longer had to hunt bison on foot.
+Although the Spanish only passed through the area in their futile quest for wealth, their influence was significant because they introduced horses, and Native Americans no longer had to hunt bison on foot.

 Plains Indians

 The forcible removal of the Plains Indians from the Panhandle encouraged pioneers, ranchers, and settlers to head west.
 Thomas S. Bugbee established the Quarter Circle T Ranch, the second oldest ranch in the Panhandle, in late 1876 along a creek that today bears his name.
 The following year, the LX Ranch, which included the present-day Alibates Flint Quarries and the surrounding area, was established by W.H.
 Bates and David T. Beals.
-In 1897 David N. McBride and his family settled on a section of land in the center of the LX Ranch.
+In 1897, David N. McBride and his family settled on a section of land in the center of the LX Ranch.
 The family’s stone ranch house still stands today in what is known as McBride Canyon on the southeastern side of the lake.

 Lake Meredith down some 78 feet from its peak in 1973 in this photo from 2013.
 Kathy Weiser-Alexander

-Kathy Weiser-Alexander
+Kathy Alexander

 Bugbee Shores, Lake Meredith